UROBBYU/UROBBYU.github.io/README.md

   document.head.appendChild(tmp)
 }
 ```
-To not to do this every time you refresh the page, you can use free browser extensions like **Tempermonkey** or **Greasemonkey**.
+To not to do this every time you refresh the page, you can use free browser extensions like **Tampermonkey** or **Greasemonkey**.
 They will do it automatically for you.

 To make it work just create new script.